-NOTES TO THE CONSOLIDATED ANNUAL ACCOUNTS FOR THE FINANCIAL YEAR ENDED ON 31 DECEMBER 2022 (Thousand euros)
+NOTES TO THE CONSOLIDATED ANNUAL ACCOUNTS FOR THE FINANCIAL YEAR ENDED ON 31 DECEMBER 2023 (Thousand euros)

-The General Shareholders' Meeting of the Company agreed on 28 June 2022 to authorize, for a period of 5 years, the derivative acquisition of shares of Árima Real Estate SOCIMI, S.A. by the Company itself, under the provisions of articles 146 and concordant of the Capital Companies Act, complying with the requirements and limitations established in current legislation at all times, in the following terms: (i) the acquisitions may be made directly by the Company or indirectly through companies of its group, and they may be formalized, once or several times, through purchase, barter or any other legal transaction valid in Law.
+The General Shareholders' Meeting of the Company agreed on 23 May 2023 to authorize, for a period of 5 years, the derivative acquisition of shares of Árima Real Estate SOCIMI, S.A. by the Company itself, under the provisions of articles 146 and concordant of the Capital Companies Act, complying with the requirements and limitations established in current legislation at all times, in the following terms: (i) the acquisitions may be made directly by the Company or indirectly through companies of its group, and they may be formalized, once or several times, through purchase, barter or any other legal transaction valid in Law.
 Acquisitions may also be made through an intermediary that acquires the shares on behalf of the Company under a liquidity contract subscribed between the Company and the intermediary; (ii) the nominal value of the shares to be acquired, added, where appropriate, to those already held, directly or indirectly, shall not exceed the maximum percentage legally permitted at any time; and (iii) the acquisition price per share will be at at most the market price on the date of acquisition.

 On 6 November 2022 Árima Real Estate SOCIMI, S.A. renovated into a 12 month liquidity contract with JB Capital Markets, Sociedad de Valores, S.A.U. in order to increase liquidity and favour the regular trading of the Company's shares.
-However, this liquidity contract is temporarily suspended since the buyback program of treasury shares is in force since 25 March 2020.
+However, this liquidity agreement is temporarily suspended while the share buyback plan is in effect, which came into force in July 2022, replacing the previous buyback program.

-In addition, there is a compensation plan based on the delivery of shares or cash at the discretion of the Parent Company, which was initiated with its IPO (Initial Public Offering), the beneficiary of which is the Company's team (Note 2.17).
+In addition, there is a compensation plan based on the delivery of shares or cash at the discretion of the dominant Company, which was initiated with its IPO (Initial Public Offering), the beneficiary of which is the Company's team (Note 2.17).
 This plan accrues annually when, for each calculation period (between 1 July and 30 June of the following year), certain value creation conditions are met.
-In relation to this plan, the General Shareholders' Meeting of 29 June 2021 resolved, at the request of the Parent's Board of Directors, to adapt the calculation conditions from which the plan accrues, to adapt them to the current economic environment and the Group's situation (size and future growth profile), all with the aim of continuing to create value for shareholders.
+In relation to this plan, the General Shareholders' Meeting of 29 June 2021 resolved, at the request of the dominant's Board of Directors, to adapt the calculation conditions from which the plan accrues, to adapt them to the current economic environment and the Group's situation (size and future growth profile), all with the aim of continuing to create value for shareholders.

 The first period in which these adaptations took effect is from 1 July 2020 to 30 June 2021, and mainly concerned the total shareholder return - the threshold of which is 8% - and delivery periods.
-This return is measured as the revaluation of the Net Asset Value plus the total dividends distributed, excluding certain capital increases, whether cash or non-cash, and weighted by the period of time during which they occurred during the calculation period.
+This return is measured as the revaluation of the net asset value plus the total dividends distributed, excluding certain capital increases, whether cash or non-cash, and weighted by the period of time during which they occurred during the calculation period.
 Thus, this remuneration continues to be focused on generating shareholder return, obtained through active management.

-When the conditions generating the vesting of the plan are met, the Parent Company will deliver one third of the shares to the beneficiaries 12 months after the end of the calculation period, one third of the shares 18 months after the end of the calculation period and one third of the shares 24 months after the end of the calculation period.
+When the conditions generating the vesting of the plan are met, the dominant Company will deliver one third of the shares to the beneficiaries 12 months after the end of the calculation period, one third of the shares 18 months after the end of the calculation period and one third of the shares 24 months after the end of the calculation period.
 Team members must remain on staff at the time of delivery.